 Some people might find it hard to believe Chinese people enjoy eating scorched rice but it’s just like some people like well-fired bread or toasted marshmallows.

 Another type of guoba is what we call crispy or sizzling rice.
 This guoba is often used in different kinds of Chinese dishes.
 It is usually served with thick sauce and seafood.
-One of the interesting things about this kind of guoba dish is it’s not only delicious and smells good, it also makes a “sound”.
-The moment waiting for staff pour thick sauce on the guoba it will start to make a popping noise.
-As a child, we always loved a guoba dish called “sweet and sour prawn with guoba” because the whole combination of guoba and sweet and sour tasted delicious.
-However, the thing we always liked the most was the sound of this dish.
-For a young child, this dish is magical.
+One of the interesting things about this kind of guoba dish is it’s not only delicious and smells good but also makes a “sound”.
+When thick sauce is poured on, the guoba will start to make a magical popping noise.
+The guoba dish “sweet and sour prawn with guoba” combines delicious and sweet and sour tastes.

-Another interesting fact about guoba is during World War Two, there was a dish called “Bombing Tokyo”, which was prawns, cooked shredded chicken and tomato sauce poured into guoba.
-In case you can’t guess why it’s called “Bombing Tokyo” because the sound of this dish is really dramatic so Chinese people named it what it is.
+Another interesting fact about guoba is that during World War Two, there was a dish called “Bombing Tokyo," which contained prawns, cooked shredded chicken, and tomato sauce poured into guoba, resulting in a dramatic popping sound.